How to Improve the Speed of Your PrestaShop Store

 2. Unoptimized images

-The solution involves using modern formats like WebP, compressing images before uploading them and correctly configuring image sizes in PrestaShop.
+The solution involves using modern formats like WebP, compressing images before uploading and correctly configuring image sizes in PrestaShop.

-3. Cache disabled or misconfigured
+3. Disabled or misconfigured cache

-PrestaShop includes a native cache system that, when properly configured, can dramatically reduce server response times.
+PrestaShop includes a native cache system that, when properly configured, can drastically reduce server response times.
 However, many stores have it disabled or with a default configuration that doesn’t take full advantage of its potential.

-Enabling Smarty with file cache and combining this with a server-level cache solution like Redis or Memcached makes an enormous difference.
+Enabling Smarty with file cache and combining this option with a server-level cache solution like Redis or Memcached makes an enormous difference.

 4. Inadequate hosting